figgyc/bracketcounter-datastuff/README.md

 * `data-alleps.py` - This script creates a graph of the voters over time per episode (all characters)
 * `sankey.py` - This creates data for a voter switching graph; you need to put the output into [SankeyMATIC](http://sankeymatic.com/build/) or a compatible tool.
 * `allvoters.py` - This calclates the total number of all voters, or all voters who have voted on every episode, and outputs it to `vlist.msgp`, for use in `sankey.py` so you can chain the graphs together and produce a more interesting result.
 Also, it creates the "voter newness" graph, which shows for each episode how many episodes each voter has voted on.
+* `datatool.py` just runs `data.py` for all episodes.

 ## Notes
 * The `graph` and `graph2` folders and `graph-totals.html` are HTML conversions of the graphs you see, designed to be uploaded to a website to view (mainly for my application, you probably won't need these)
 * `dataFilename` can be set as either a file ending in `msgp` or `json`.
 The `msgp` format is msgpack, which is much faster to encode and decode, and smaller in filesize, so it is recommended in most applications.
 You may find the `json` format more useful if you want to take the data and use it in other applications outside of these data tools.
+You can use `json2msgp.py` to convert.